 - $2,500 to support a play development workshop and other professional expenses

 - $1,400 in travel funds

-Past recipients include: Carlyle Brown, Lisa D’Amour, Barbara Field, Keli Garrett, Jeffrey Hatcher, Christina Ham, Cory Hinkle, Carson Kreitzer, May Lee-Yang, Kira Obolensky, Harrison David Rivers, and Rhiana Yazzie.
+Past recipients include: Carlyle Brown, Lisa D’Amour, Barbara Field, Keli Garrett, Jeffrey Hatcher, Christina Ham, Cory Hinkle, Carson Kreitzer, May Lee-Yang, Kira Obolensky, Harrison David Rivers, Stacey Rose, and Rhiana Yazzie.

-Applicants must have been continuous residents of Minnesota since January 17, 2018, and must maintain residency in Minnesota during the fellowship year.
+Applicants must have been continuous residents of Minnesota since January 16, 2019, and must maintain residency in Minnesota during the fellowship year.
+Applicants must have the legal right to work in the United States.
 Applicants must have a minimum of one full-length work fully produced by a professional theater at the time of application.
-Recipients of 2014-5, 2015-16, 2016-17, 2017-18, and 2018-19 McKnight Artist Fellowships in any discipline are not eligible.
+Recipients of 2015-16, 2016-17, 2017-18, 2018-19, and 2019-20 McKnight Artist Fellowships in any discipline are not eligible.
 Full-time students are not eligible.
 Staff and board members of the McKnight Foundation and the Playwrights' Center and their immediate family members are not eligible.
 Fellowship recipients may not receive any other Playwrights' Center fellowships, grants, or Core Writer program benefits during the grant year.
 If a recipient is a Core Writer, the Core term will be extended by one year.
-Applicants may only apply for one McKnight Artist Fellowship each year in any disciplines.
+Applicants may only apply for one McKnight Artist Fellowship each year in any discipline.

 The McKnight Fellowship has been a tremendous blessing.